supervisely-ecosystem/export-only-labeled-items/README.md

 ## Overview

-Export labeled items from [Supervisely](https://docs.supervise.ly/data-organization/00_ann_format_navi) project and prepares downloadable `tar` archive.
+Export labeled items from [Supervisely](https://app.supervise.ly) project and prepares downloadable `tar` archive.
 Images, videos and point clouds projects can be exported.
-Unlabeled items will be skipped on export.
+Unlabeled items will be skipped.
 You can choose to export both data and annotations or only annotations.

 ## How To Run
-**Step 1**: Add app to your team from [Ecosystem](https://app.supervise.ly/ecosystem) if it is not there.
+**Step 1**: Add app to your team from [Ecosystem](https://app.supervise.ly/apps/ecosystem/export-only-labeled-items) if it is not there.

 **Step 2**: Open context menu of project -> `Download via App` -> `Export only labeled items`